sentialabs/sentialabs.com/_posts/2018-08-01-AWS-Deployment-Tools.md

 git remote add sync https://git-codecommit.eu-central-1.amazonaws.com/v1/repos/[repo] git push sync --mirror

-So, after this workaround step, we use CodePipeline as source for deployment plans.
+So, after this workaround step, we use CodeCommit as source for deployment plans.

 This is the `Source Step` of CodePipeline configuration;
 ```